ibnuazi/e-commerce-project/README.md

-# e-commerce project
+# Bank project
-It is a front-end page of a shopping site.
-It is created by using html,css and bootstrap.
+It is bank project application.